ARTICLES OF INCORPORATION AND BY-LAWS

 The Board of Directors shall be the responsible body for the administration of the AZPA at interval between regular meetings.
 The Board of Directors shall have the authority to take such actions necessary for the conduct of the AZPA By-Laws.
 The Board of Directors shall make a report of its transactions at the annual AZPA meeting or at any other meeting when appropriate.

 The following standing committees shall be designated annually by the newly elected president.
 The President shall appoint the Chairman for each committee.
 The Chairman of the Committees will serve for one-year.
 The Chairman may succeed himself for one additional year upon approval by the newly elected President.

-This committee shall consist of at least 3 AzPA Members not currently holding elected office in the AzPA.
+This committee shall consist of at least three (3) AZPA Members not currently holding elected office in the AZPA.
 The committee will be responsible with collecting a presenting to the membership any developments in polygraph instrumentation and research.
 The committee shall recommend for or against the acceptance of new instrumentation or polygraph techniques with regard to the effectiveness for use in polygraph examinations.